Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 Magome-juku

-At the entrance to Magome-juku, there’s a water mill — a symbol of the town — and a sharp curve to the right.
-Building towns with these curves at the entrance was a strategic move back in the day to slow down enemy troops, giving residents more time to defend.
+At the entrance to Magome-juku, there’s a watermill, one of the town’s symbols, and a sharp curve to the right.
+These curves were a strategic feature, designed to slow down enemy troops and give residents more time to defend the town.

-Another interesting feature of the village is that Magome is one of the few post towns built on a hill.
-The various water mills were essential, not only for providing energy but also for fire prevention — the town was burned down twice, in 1895 and 1915.
+Another interesting aspect of the village is that Magome is one of the few post towns built on a hill.
+The watermills played an important role, not only in providing power but also in fire prevention — the town was destroyed by fire twice, in 1895 and 1915.

-Near the Magome-Chaya ryokan is the Toson Memorial Museum, dedicated to the famous Japanese writer Shimazaki Toson, who was born and spent much of his childhood in the town.
+Near the Magome Chaya ryokan is the Toson Memorial Museum, dedicated to the renowned Japanese writer Shimazaki Toson, who was born and spent much of his childhood here.

 .